 The Insurance Act and its Regulations act as a mechanism of public protection.
-It is the view of the Council that the Agent's deception was self-serving, as it was deliberate and without any consideration of the risk that they were subjecting the clients and the Insurer to.
+It is the view of the Council that the Agent's deception was reckless and without any consideration of the risk they were subjecting the client and the Insurer to.
 Accordingly, a significant civil penalty is warranted under the circumstances.

-In terms of the available sanction, the Council may impose a penalty for a violation of s.
-480(1)(a) of the Act, not exceeding a civil penalty per demonstrated offence in the amount of \$5,000.00 resulting in nineteen (19) offences, equaling \$95,000.00 be levied against the Agent.
+In terms of the available sanction, the Council may impose a civil penalty for a violation of s.
+480(1)(a) of the Act not exceeding \$5,000.00 per demonstrated offence against an agent, in accordance with s.
+36.1(1)(a) of the Insurance Agents and Adjusters Regulation, AR 122/2001.
+Given the seriousness of the offence, the offence, equaling \$5,000.00 be levied against the Agent.